 Here’s what makes it so great.
-It consists of over 175,000 contributors from all over the world posting pictures and recipes daily.
+It comprises over 175,000 contributors from all over the world posting pictures and recipes daily.

 It’s perfect to peruse and get ideas for your next grilled cheese.
 It’s a treasure trove for grilled cheese enthusiasts.
-Give it a glance.
+Glance at it.